OmerAttias/Perspective-warping/README.md

     <img src="https://user-images.githubusercontent.com/101269937/190627203-ca49c9f2-938f-44c7-a6fe-edc4d18e231f.jpeg" width="150" height="200">

-- First i took a single frame from the video in order to analyze the target image. i change the image color model from RGB to gray scale and search for "Key points". at the same time i took the same image but non video one and analyzed it in the same way as the cutted one (i didnt use the template image photo yet but only the cutted image from the video and another image that is identical but not from the video itslef).
+- First i took a single frame from the video in order to analyze the target image. i change the image color model from RGB to gray scale and search for "Key points". at the same time i took the same visually image but not from the video and analyzed it in the same way as the cutted one (i didnt use the template image photo yet).

    <img src="https://user-images.githubusercontent.com/101269937/190628720-235e647a-88b4-46b3-94d1-9a67d727a36b.jpg" width="220" height="250">